-What is Category Normalized Citation Impact (CNCI) and how can I use it?
+What is Category Normalised Citation Impact (CNCI) and how can I use it?

 Answer